fgeller/bilder/readme.md

 # bilder - web app to host photo albums.

-bilder
+ - Albums are directories with JPEG images that can be managed via rsync/scp.
- - finds albums and reloads their configuration and contents dynamically,
+ - It finds new albums and reloads their configuration and contents dynamically.
- - generates thumbnails automatically,
+ - Thumbnails are generated automatically (filename_thumb.jpg).
- - supports basic auth settings per album.
+ - Basic auth can be enabled per album.
+ - Comes as a single binary.

 You can either download a [release](https://github.com/fgeller/bilder/releases) or get it via